smartdevicelink/sdl_app_library_guides/docs/Speech and Audio/Getting Microphone Audio/index.md

 !!!

 ## Starting Audio Capture
+Before you start an audio capture session you need to find out what audio pass pass thru capabilities the module supports.
+You can then use that information to start an audio pass thru session.

 ### Getting the Supported Capabilities
 You must use a sampling rate, bit rate, and audio type supported by the head unit.
 Once you have successfully connecting to the module, you can access these properties on the @![iOS]`SDLManager.systemCapabilityManager`!@@![android, javaSE, javaEE]`sdlManager.getSystemCapabilityManager`!@ instance.